 - (f) There shall be no less than one nor more than three judges serving at any one time.
 The initial judge of the Tax Appeals Commission shall serve as chief judge.
 If the chief judge determines that a second or third judge is necessary, based on current and anticipated case load, the chief judge shall so notify the Governor, and the Governor shall thereafter determine whether a second or third judge is necessary.
-If the Governor agrees with the chief judge's determination, the Governor shall instruct the nominating committee to commence proceedings under this section to fill the additional position.
+If the Governor agrees with the chief judge's determination, the Governor shall instruct the nominating committee to commence proceedings under this section to fill the additional position; provided, that any such proceeding may not commence until on or after October 1, 2015.
 The chief judge may, with the advice and consent of the Governor, eliminate an associate judge position if the current and anticipated case load does not warrant the position. - (g) If a Tax Appeals Commission judge's position becomes vacant, the vacancy shall be filled according to the method set forth in subsection (b). - §40-2B-16.
 Qualifications of Tax Appeals Commission judge; oath; Tax Appeals Commission employees. - (a) Each Tax Appeals Commission judge shall be a United States citizen, domiciled in Alabama, and a member in good standing of the Alabama State Bar Association.
 The chief judge must have at least 10 years' experience and an associate judge must have at least five years' experience, either in the active practice of law in Alabama, whether in the governmental or private sector, or in a judicial or quasi-judicial office such as an administrative law judge.
 The judge shall possess an acceptable judicial temperament and a high level of knowledge and degree of experience in the area of state and local taxation, as determined by the Governor and the nominating committee.

 - (b) Before entering upon the duties of office, the judge shall take and subscribe to an oath or affirmation for the faithful discharge of his or her duties. - (c) Tax Appeals Commission judges shall be subject to disciplinary proceedings before the Judicial Inquiry Commission to the same extent as circuit judges.
 The Judicial Inquiry Commission shall have the authority to remove any Tax Appeals Commission judge from office, after notice and an opportunity to be heard, for neglect of duty, inability to perform duties, malfeasance in office, or other good cause. - (d) Tax Appeals Commission judges shall be classified state employees as provided in Section 36-26-10.
 As such, a judge, except for appointment, reconfirmation, removal, and dismissal as provided in this chapter, shall be entitled to all benefits and protections available to classified state employees, including the right to participate in any retirement benefit plan available to certain state employees from time to time.
-A judge who is qualified and who elects to participate in any such retirement plan, while participating in the plan, shall retain the same status, duties, authority, and rights as granted to Tax Appeals

-Commission judges by this chapter.
-If a judge, while participating in such plan, is not automatically reappointed or not reappointed and reconfirmed to another term as herein provided, the judge shall be considered as having been involuntarily terminated for purposes of receiving any retirement benefits and member contributions pursuant to the retirement plan.
-If at the time of appointment, a judge is a Merit System employee of the state, the judge shall be entitled to carry over, continue, and retain any of the benefits resulting from prior state employment.
-Tax Appeals Commission judges shall also participate in the State Employees' Retirement System.
+A judge who is qualified and who elects to participate in any such retirement plan, while participating in the plan, shall retain the same status, duties, authority, and rights as granted to Tax Appeals participating in such plan, is not automatically reappointed or not reappointed and reconfirmed to another term as herein provided, the judge shall be considered as having been involuntarily terminated for purposes of receiving any retirement benefits and member contributions pursuant to the retirement plan.
+If at the time of appointment, a judge is a entitled to carry over, continue, and retain any of the benefits resulting from prior state employment.
+Tax Appeals